Redesign Your Website Without Losing SEO: Best Practices, Checklist & Strategy

 One of the most important steps during a redesign is setting up proper 301 redirects.
 If page URLs change, redirecting the old URLs to their new equivalents ensures both users and search engines are directed to the correct pages.

-Without proper redirects, search engines may treat new pages as completely different content, which can result in lost rankings and traffic.
+Without proper redirects, search engines may treat new pages as entirely different content, resulting in lost rankings and traffic.

 - Preserve Canonical Tags